 Just take a moment and think.
 The customer’s requirements are like a never-ending Reactive stream, new requirement keeps coming.
 You need to design a system from day one that is flexible enough to adopt new changes, otherwise, you will not be to keep your customers happy.
 We are talking about microservices in this article which allows you to think in a certain prospect when you are architecting a software system.
 There are several other advantages of using the new architecture over the traditional monolithic one, we will discuss them in detail below.

 2. Recapping Monolithic Architecture

-If you have landed on this tutorial from a Search Engine, I am sure you have some understanding of the Monolithic Architecture.
-Let us try to understand the Pros and Cons of Monolithic Architectures.
+If you have landed on this tutorial from a Search Engine, I am sure you have some understanding of Monolithic Architecture.
+Let us try to understand the Pros and Cons of Monolithic architecture.

 The Watch store app you built earlier would look similar to the above.
 All the different services are tightly coupled and packaged as a single

 WatchStore.war file.
 The war file is then deployed in a Java Servlet container (like Tomcat or WAS Server) and an HttpServer (like Nginx or Apache server) is used as the reverse proxy to serve the web.
 As you can see, the entire application is deployed in a single server.
 When you want to update a specific service, you would need to redeploy the entire war.
 If any service crashes, the entire application goes down.

 - Simple to develop – Common development tools and IDEs are enough for code development for monolithic applications.

 - Easy to deploy – Just need to deploy the WAR file (or directory hierarchy) on the appropriate runtime.

 - Simple to scale – You can run multiple copies of the application behind a load balancer (Nginx).

 2.2.
 Cons of a Monolithic application